top of page

 Stainless steel pricing

-Stainless steel jewelry typically ranges from USD 2-5 for basic 316L pieces, making it considerably more economical than precious metals.
-Factors affecting price include size and weight, design complexity, manufacturing processes, and additional features like gemstones or special finishes.
-Branded items command premium prices over generic pieces.
-Overall, stainless steel offers exceptional value while providing durability comparable to more expensive metals.
+Stainless steel jewelry usually costs between USD 2-5 for simple 316L pieces, which is much cheaper than precious metals.
+The price can change based on size and weight, how complicated the design is, how it’s made, and extra features like gemstones or special finishes.
+Brand-name items are priced higher than generic ones.
+Overall, stainless steel gives great value and is as durable as more expensive metals.

 Stainless steel care tips

-To maintain stainless steel jewelry, clean monthly with mild soap and warm water using a soft cloth—following the grain direction to prevent micro-abrasions.
-Promptly dry thoroughly after cleaning.
-Store pieces separately in soft pouches to prevent scratches.
-Notably, remove jewelry before swimming in chlorinated pools or using harsh chemicals, as chlorine can damage the protective chromium layer.
-With proper care, stainless steel jewelry maintains its appearance for decades with minimal maintenance.
+To take care of stainless steel jewelry, clean it once a month with mild soap and warm water using a soft cloth—wiping in the direction of the grain to avoid tiny scratches.
+Make sure to dry it completely after cleaning.
+Store the pieces separately in soft bags to avoid scratches.
+Importantly, take off the jewelry before swimming in chlorinated pools or using strong chemicals, as chlorine can harm the protective chromium layer.
+With good care, stainless steel jewelry can look good for many years with little maintenance.

 Ceramic

-Ceramic jewelry brings high-tech materials into the fashion world, marrying durability with modern esthetics.
-Made from titanium carbide—a material also used in space shuttle shields—ceramic has created its own niche among types of metal for jewelry
+Ceramic jewelry uses advanced materials in fashion, combining strength with a modern look.
+Made from titanium carbide—a material used in space shuttle shields—ceramic has found its own place among metal types for jewelry.

 Ceramic properties

-High-tech ceramic jewelry offers exceptional scratch resistance and impressive durability while remaining surprisingly lightweight.
-Unlike traditional jewelry materials, ceramic doesn't tarnish, oxidize, or darken over time.
-Available in various colors including black, white, and pink—with black being the most common—ceramic creates a sleek, contemporary appearance.
-Many pieces combine ceramic with precious metal inlays for added versatility.
+High-tech ceramic jewelry is very scratch-resistant and durable, yet it is surprisingly light.
+Unlike regular jewelry materials, ceramic does not tarnish, rust, or get darker over time.
+It comes in different colors like black, white, and pink, with black being the most popular.
+Ceramic gives a modern and stylish look.
+Many pieces mix ceramic with precious metal inlays for more options.

 Ceramic pros and cons